bhbmaster/rhood/README.md

 - [ ] Total all buys per symbol, and all sells per symbol, and ratio with profits and study what that means.

 - [ ] Test if output works with Margins.

+- [x] Update to latest robin-stocks to work with python3.11